-Swiss Cottage, Stone Lodge Walk - draft text of proposed entry for inclusion in 2020
+Swiss Cottage, Stone Lodge Walk

-Construction date Mid-Victorian
+Construction Date Mid-Victorian

 Architect

 Original use Residential

 Current use Residential

 Ward Gipping

 Easting 615577

 Northing 243391

-Year added to Local List 2020
+Year added to Local List 2021

 Arts and Crafts influenced cottage orné, formerly a lodge to a larger house, since demolished and occupied by housing on Stoke Lodge Lane and Sleaford Close.
 Cruciform layout typical for a lodge building to provide outlook in all directions of the former estate to which the lodge historically served.
 Red and black banded tiled hipped roof with decorative bargeboards to projecting gables.
 Central stack.
 Front porch projects at ground floor to support the jettied gable which features an oriel window.